 At least, I thought I did.

-But reading the books leading up to Batman: R.I.P., I can't help but wonder if I don't like him as much as I thought I did.
+But reading the books leading up to Batman: R.I.P.,

 Take these two storylines.